 Jeilah advises clients on IP issues arising out of M&A transactions, joint ventures and licensing matters.
 She also advises clients on advertising and labelling, and IP protection, enforcement, commercialization and brand-building strategies.

 "Jeilah Chan is able to distil the nuanced and technical legal issues into business advice."

 Jeilah is lead counsel for clients across a wide range of industries, including biotechnology, agriculture, food and beverage, technology, luxury goods, media, telecommunication, and construction technology.

 “Jeilah Chan is a shrewd enforcement expert who knows her way around the courtroom.”

-Jeilah is an active fellow of the Intellectual Property Institute of Canada, acting as Chair of the Basics of Law Committee and serving on the editorial board of the Canadian Intellectual Property Review Journal, and the Trademark Practice Committee.
-She also sits on the International Trademark Association Resource Committee where she writes articles and fact sheets on various trademark issues.
-Jeilah is a member of the Advocates’ Society.
+Jeilah is an active fellow of the Intellectual Property Institute of Canada, serving on committees and as Past-Chair of the Basics of Law Course.
+She is a member of the Editorial Board of the Canadian Intellectual Property Review Journal.
+Jeilah is on the advisory board of ChIPs’ (Chiefs In IP) inaugural Canadian Chapter.
+She is an active member of the International Trademark Association and the Advocates’ Society.

 Jeilah is the author of the Intellectual Property Risk section of the soon-to-be published Directors’ Duties in Canada, 7th edition (Lexis Nexis).
 She is co-author of WTR’s Trademark Litigation Guide (Canada) and WTR’s Best Practice in Litigation Strategies: Global Perspectives.
 She is a guest lecturer at Osgoode Hall Law School (IP LLM) and regularly presents on advocacy and IP topics.